-Similar the California Consumer Privacy Act, Nevada’s new law requires certain kinds of information to be included in the privacy policies of companies that do business in the state.
-It also goes above and beyond other online privacy laws by granting consumers the right to opt out of the sale of personal data.
+Similar to the California Consumer Privacy Act, Nevada’s new law requires certain kinds of information to be included in the privacy policies of companies that do business in the state.
+It also goes above and beyond other online privacy laws by granting consumers the right to opt-out of the sale of personal data.

 This prohibits Internet service providers from using, disclosing, or selling personal information without consent, and prevents refusal of services if consent is not given.

 This update to existing Massachusetts law enhances the requirements for breach notifications to state residents and requires free credit monitoring for any residents who fall victim to a data breach that exposes Social Security numbers.

 Another update to existing law, this New Jersey act classifies credentials for any online account as personal information subject to state breach notification laws, clarifying how such notifications are to be performed.

 This extends existing data breach requirements to personal information maintained by a business as well as information owned or licensed by a business.

 This expands the definition of personal information to include online account credentials and amends the notification requirements of a breach.

 Like New Jersey, Maryland, and Oregon, this new act amends the notification requirements for security breaches.